Kang-Jh/react-ssr-example/README.md

 ## How To Set SSR

+Setting is simpler than ejecting

 ### Babel and Typescript setting

-1. First create server directory and create index.tsx file in server directory(which uses tsx for server-side rendering)
+1. First create server directory and create index.tsx files in server directory
-2. Create tsconfig.json file inside the server directory which extends root tsconfig
+2. Create tsconfig.json file in the server directory that extends root directory's tsconfig
-3. Root tsconfig must have allowJs: false
+3. In development, Root tsconfig must have allowJs: false to run in ts-node (https://github.com/TypeStrong/ts-node/issues/693)
 4. Install devDependencies in the package.json file(You can see in package.json)
 5. Create babel.config.json file and set the options
-6. Add import 'ignore-styles' on top of the server/index.tsx
-7. Set scripts to compile files (check in the package.json)
+6. Set scripts to compile files (check in the package.json)

 ### nodemon and ts-node setting

 Check scripts in the package setting

-## You must include ignore-styles

-ignore-styles make babel to ignore importing css and image in js file
+## Running Scripts Caution

+1. You should always build first, because all files in the build directory is send.
+2. Compile command must run on the root directory of the project.